 The purpose of this handbook is to provide students with information concerning the nature and progression of the program.
-Changes to the handbook may occur at any time at the discretion of the program administration.
+Changes to the handbook may occur at any time at the discretion of program administration.
 This handbook reflects several policies that directly impact students enrolled in the doctoral program.
 As a general rule, these policies will be uniformly applied.
-However, the faculty recognize that from time to time exceptional circumstances may arise that necessitate an exception.
-In such cases, the core faculty reserve the right to review the matter and make a final decision.
+However, the faculty recognize that circumstances may arise that necessitate an exception.
+In such cases, the core faculty reserves the right to review the matter and make a final decision.

-The Doctor of Education Degree (Ed.D.) in Educational Leadership is a professional degree designed to prepare leaders throughout the state at all educational levels.
-The degree program has been approved by the Texas Higher Education Coordinating Board.
+The Doctor of Education Degree (Ed.D.) in Educational Leadership is a professional degree designed to prepare leaders at all educational levels.
+The online degree program has been approved by the Texas Higher Education Coordinating Board.

-Courses emphasizing leadership in the areas of educational theory, philosophy, and policy development, as well as courses in educational innovations, curriculum and instruction, research, and statistics, are required in the program.
-Additional emphasis is given to advanced courses in an area that supports their professional goals chosen by the candidate in conjunction with and on the advice of their committee chair/advisor.
+Courses emphasizing leadership in the areas of educational theory, philosophy, and policy development, as well as courses in educational innovations, curriculum and instruction, research and statistics are required in the program.
+Additional emphasis is given to advanced courses in an area that supports their professional goals chosen by the candidate.

 The degree is designed primarily for individuals who hold positions of leadership in educational institutions or who aspire to hold such positions.
-The expression "positions of leadership" is broadly construed to include teacher collegial leaders as well as individuals in administrative positions.
 Indeed, one of the assumptions underlying the program is that leadership in educational organizations should be broadly defined and distributed.